 Artesunate Rectal Capsules is a pre-referral intervention for children under six years of age, which when properly administered has the potential to reduce risk of death or permanent disability by up to 50%.
-In situations where patients with severe malaria do not have immediate access to injectable artesunate/a referral center, the World Health Organization (WHO) recommends giving children in this age group a single rectal dose of artesunate and referring immediately to an appropriate facility where the full management of severe malaria can be provided.
+In situations where patients with severe malaria do not have immediate access to injectable artesunate or a referral center, the World Health Organization (WHO) recommends giving children in this age group a single rectal dose of artesunate and referring immediately to an appropriate facility where the full management of severe malaria can be provided.
 Until recently, the lack of a quality-assured product and limited operational guidance meant few countries had successfully introduced this pre-referral intervention in accordance with the WHO recommendation.
-Recent work by Medicines for Malaria Venture (MMV) that has been funded by Unitaid has enabled two artesunate rectal capsules products to be submitted for WHO prequalification and both of those have received Global Fund ERP approval, paving the way for this project.
+Work by Medicines for Malaria Venture (MMV) funded by Unitaid has enabled two artesunate rectal capsules products to obtain WHO prequalification.

-The three-year ARC project, implemented by the Clinton Health Access Initiative (CHAI), UNICEF, and the Swiss Tropical and Public Health Institute (Swiss TPH) will provide RAS as a pre-referral intervention for approximately 3,200 cases of severe malaria per year.
-The project, referred to as Community Access to Artesunate Rectal Capsules for Malaria (“CARAMAL”), is focused on three highly malarious countries: DRC, Nigeria and Uganda.
-It builds upon in-country integrated community case management (iCCM) programs and will also generate evidence to support improved ARC introduction and scale up in other countries.
-It is estimated that appropriate roll out of RAS could benefit up to a million children and save up to 20,000 lives per year.
+The three-year CARAMAL project, implemented by the Clinton Health Access Initiative (CHAI), UNICEF, and the Swiss Tropical and Public Health Institute (Swiss TPH) provided artesunate rectal capsules as a pre-referral intervention for severe malaria patients.
+The CARAMAL project, focused on three highly malarious countries: DRC, Nigeria and Uganda.
+It built upon in-country integrated community case management (iCCM) programmes and generated evidence to support improved ARC introduction and scale up in other countries.
+It is estimated that appropriate roll out of ARC could benefit up to a million children and save up to 20,000 lives per year.

-This project is being supported by Medicines for Malaria Venture (MMV) through a Unitaid supply grant that will increase the registration and availability of ARC and evaluate the effectiveness of training material for community health care workers and the community.
+This project was supported by Medicines for Malaria Venture (MMV) through a Unitaid supply grant that increased the registration and availability of ARC and evaluated the effectiveness of training material for community health care workers and the community.

-WHO will support the work of UNICEF and CHAI by providing technical support and guidance to the project at a global and at a country level through an enabler agreement.
-Through this work, WHO will ensure relevance and dissemination of findings and, where possible, will engage with other malaria endemic countries that show interest in the introduction or scale-up of ARC.
+WHO supported the work of UNICEF and CHAI by providing technical support and guidance to the project at a global and at a country level through an enabler agreement.
+Through this work, WHO ensured relevance and dissemination of findings and, where possible, will engage with other malaria endemic countries that show interest in the introduction or scale-up of ARC.

-The project aims to generate evidence on the feasibility of achieving mortality reductions by delivering quality-assured ARC through established iCCM platforms, using only minimal additional supportive interventions to the health system.
-The research will also investigate any unintended consequences of the intervention, such as inappropriate use of an artemisinin monotherapy without appropriate transition to injectable artesunate followed by a full course of an ACT, which could potentially lead to drug resistance.
+The project generated evidence on the feasibility of achieving mortality reductions by delivering quality-assured ARC through established iCCM platforms, using only minimal additional supportive interventions to the health system.
+The research investigated any unintended consequences of the intervention, such as inappropriate use of an artemisinin monotherapy without appropriate transition to injectable artesunate followed by a full course of an ACT, which could potentially lead to drug resistance.
 The evidence generated will be used to develop operational guidance for countries looking to scale up this intervention.